day8/office-js-event-handler-memory-leak/README.md

 - [Use a browser's developer tools](https://docs.microsoft.com/office/dev/add-ins/testing/debug-add-ins-in-office-online)
 - [Attach a debugger from the task pane](https://docs.microsoft.com/office/dev/add-ins/testing/attach-debugger-from-task-pane)
 - [Use F12 developer tools on Windows 10](https://docs.microsoft.com/office/dev/add-ins/testing/debug-add-ins-using-f12-developer-tools-on-windows-10)

-## Questions and comments

-We'd love to get your feedback about this sample.
-You can send your feedback to us in the *Issues* section of this repository.

-Questions about Microsoft Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-js+API).
-If your question is about the Office JavaScript APIs, make sure it's tagged with  [office-js].

 ## Additional resources